 He obligingly cut them into smaller pieces and I made pinning boards as little gifts for club members at that time, too.

+I found these bead holder tweezers at our local Harbor Freight tools recently.
 Their tips are actually small cups which allow you to pick up a single bead or other roundish item easily.

 Here's a close-up.
 They are also good, I have found, for picking up several of the micro beads at once to deposit on a glued design area.